Pylons/pyramid/docs/narr/traversal.rst

 .. note::

   :mod:`repoze.bfg` features graph traversal.
-However, via the inclusion of Routes, URL dispatch is also supported for the parts of your URL space that better fit that model.
+However, via the inclusion of :term:`Routes`, URL dispatch is also supported for the parts of your URL space that better fit that model.
+See the :ref:`urldispatch_module` for more information about using URL dispatch.

 Non-graph traversal based URL dispatch can easily handle URLs such as ``http://example.com/members/Chris``, where it's assumed that each